josefsbreakfast/Polaris-Protocol/Disruption_Kit/🏮_AntiContainment_Clauses/🪬_consent_clauses.md

 ## 🏮 Footer

-*Consent Clauses* is an anti-containment node of the Polaris Protocol.
+*🪬 Consent Clauses* is an anti-containment node of the Polaris Protocol.
 It refuses the exploitation of visibility as permission, asserting that consent must be explicit, ongoing, and revocable.

 > 📡 Cross-references: